NetApp/netapp.trident/README.md

 # Ansible Validated Content Collection for NetApp Trident

-This collection includes a variety of validated Ansible roles to automate and manage Day-2 use cases involving NetApp Trident in an OpenShift Virtualization environment.
+This collection includes a variety of validated Ansible Roles to automate and manage Day-2 use cases involving NetApp Trident in an OpenShift Virtualization environment.

 ## Dependencies